-What exactly is a contracture?
+Pressure Relief for Contractures: What exactly is a contractures?

 A contracture is a restriction in the range of motion of a joint.
-In some cases, you may experience discomfort when moving or completely extending the joint.
+In some cases, it can cause discomfort when moving, or prevent you from fully extending the joint.
+People who have a contracture often experience changes in the skin and soft tissues surrounding the joint, which may be caused by injury, infection, or disease.

 What causes a contracture?